 The Board will publicize the election meeting date and hold an election during the May meeting of each school year.
-Nomination forms will be made available during the April meeting.
+Nomination forms will be made available during the April meeting or at least 4 weeks prior to the May meeting, if a meeting is not held in April.
 If the meeting during May cannot be held as scheduled due to unavoidable circumstances, the executive board and school principal will work together to reschedule it.

 The vote shall be conducted by written ballot and a simple majority vote shall elect.
 Should there be a tie, the top two candidates for that office shall be subject to a second ballot vote at the June PTO meeting.
 Should there be a tie, the sitting PTO President shall cast the deciding vote provided he/she is not a candidate for that particular office.
 If the PTO president is a candidate, the Vice President shall cast the deciding vote.
 If the PTO Vice President is a candidate, the Secretary shall cast the deciding vote.
 (This process shall continue in succession until a qualified Executive Board Member votes.)